-Certain public authorities have powers of entry for reasons ranging from simple convenience to matters of public health and safety.
+Some public authorities have powers of entry for reasons ranging from simple convenience to matters of public health and safety.
 A good example of this is the right of entry for employees of TasNetworks to check the electrical power meter.

 License to enter

 In some situations, permission to enter can be implied.
 There is implied permission (known as a “licence”) to enter the land for the purpose of coming to ring the front door, or delivering goods.

 If a neighbour is building or repairing a dividing fence, then the neighbour and any workmen have a right to come on to the adjoining land if this is necessary for the purpose (s44(1), Boundary Fences Act, (BFA)).
 An exception is if the land being entered is “in crop” or is “garden, orchard, plantation, shrubbery, or pleasure ground”.
 If this is the case permission of the owner or occupier is required (s44(2)).

 A person is entitled to enter land within 1.5 kilometres of any land of which he or she is a owner, if he or she finds a fire burning on that land on a day declared to be a total fire ban or where the fire has been lit in contravention of the Fire Service Act 1979 (Tas).